Updated May 25 2022

 - Avoid overloading your credit bureau with accumulated financing

-In the case of a loan for a vehicle purchase, the most advantageous financing options with the lowest interest rates are often only available to impeccable consumers, while a lower rating means poorer offers.
+In the case of a car loan, for example, the most advantageous financing options with the lowest interest rates are often only available to impeccable consumers, while a lower rating inevitably leads to worse auto credit deals.

 Come and discuss your options at L’Ami Auto Crédit, in Chicoutimi, La Malbaie, Baie-Comeau, Alma and Sept-Îles.
 A team of experts is available to help you.